 Do indoor allergens cause childhood asthma?
-Many worried parents ask this question after learning their son or daughter has the condition.
+Many worried parents ask this question after learning that their son or daughter has the condition.
 Unfortunately, there is no simple “yes” or “no” answer.

 Facts about Childhood Asthma?